santiment/academy/src/docs/sandata/about/the-erc-20-overview-page/index.md

 to any ERC-20 token that we might be interested in.

 When selecting `01.
 Overview.
-All ERC-20 tokens (more than 600)` from the starting page of Sangraphs, you will be lead to the following list, which will allow you to pick the token you want for a certain set of metrics to be shown for:
+All ERC-20 tokens (more than 600)` from the starting page of Sandata, you will be lead to the following list, which will allow you to pick the token you want for a certain set of metrics to be shown for: